NUKnightLab/TimelineJS-Wordpress-Plugin/README.md

 # TimelineJS
 ## Document history with TimelineJS
 Contributors: miguelpeixe, zachwise
-Tags: timeline, shortcode, stamen, timeline.verite.co, VeriteCo, HTML5 Requires at least: 2.0.2
+Tags: timeline, shortcode, KnightLab, NorthwesternUniversity Requires at least: 2.0.2
 Tested up to: 3.3.2
-Stable tag: 2.26.3
+Stable tag: 2.26.5

-Use TimelineJS developed by VéritéCo for your Wordpress site.
+Use the [Northwestern University Knight Lab](http://KnightLab.Northwestern.edu)'s [TimelineJS](http://timeline.knightlab.com) on your Wordpress site.
 As easy as writing a shortcode.

 ## Description